 On April 23, 2014, the Company completed the sale of NASDI, LLC ("NASDI") and Yankee Environmental Services, LLC ("Yankee"), which together comprised the Company's historical demolition business, to a privately-owned demolition company.
 The Company has been involved in litigation relating to this sale, and on April 11, 2022 the Supreme Court of Delaware affirmed an earlier decision by Delaware Court of Chancery granting the Company a \$21,934 judgment relating to the buyer's default of its obligations to indemnify the Company for losses resulting from failure to perform in accordance with terms of a surety performance bond.
 Following this judgment, the Company continued to aggressively pursue collection from the buyer on outstanding amounts owed under the sale and the indemnification.
 On April 24, 2023, the Company settled the remaining litigation related to the sale and subsequent buyer's default of its obligations to indemnify the Company for losses resulting from failure to perform in accordance with terms of a surety performance bond.
-The settlement calls for a one-time payment to the Company from entities affiliated with the buyer in the amount of \$1,250, a disbursement to the Company from a litigation escrow account in the amount of \$680 and a release of funds retained by New York City to the Company in connection with a pre-purchase construction project which is expected to be \$800 after the payment of related expenses.
-In the second quarter of 2023, the Company recorded a \$2,410 benefit in cost of contract revenues and \$784 in other income related to the settlement and the release of certain liabilities related to the original sale.
+The settlement called for a one-time payment to the Company from entities affiliated with the buyer in the amount of \$1,250, a disbursement to the Company from a litigation escrow account in the amount of \$680 and a release of funds retained by New York City to the Company in connection with a pre-purchase construction project which is expected to be \$800 after the payment of related expenses.
+In the nine months ended September 30, 2023, the Company recorded a \$2,410 benefit in cost of contract revenues and \$784 in other income related to the settlement and the release of certain liabilities related to the original sale.
+As of September 30, 2023, the Company has received \$1,930 of the settlement, with the \$800 yet to be released by New York City.
+This amount is recorded in prepaid expenses and other current assets in the condensed consolidated balance sheets.